A Guide To Closing Day Celebrations At Aspen Snowmass

 Longer days and warmer temps signal the return of spring skiing — think soft turns, bluebird afternoons, and that unbeatable on-mountain energy.
 Spring also means the always-coveted closing-day celebrations are just around the corner, wrapping up the season with a bang.
 Here’s where to celebrate before the lifts stop spinning.

 If you like spring corn skiing and riding, this is your spot once the lower zones start to melt out.
 For a full end-of-season bash, check out the always-entertaining Elk Camp Snow Beach Party going down on the Saturday of Snowmass' closing weekend.
-Elk Camp will host a high-energy après party featuring live DJs and hot tubs.
+Elk Camp will host a high-energy après party featuring live DJs.
 The Elk Camp Gondola will be free for foot passengers starting at 12pm.
+Music at Elk Camp will be bumping until 3:45pm, last song 4pm, but all skiers and riders must ski down by 4:15pm.
+After that, the Elk Camp Gondola will remain open for downloading until 5pm.